raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 The DHCP service is now active and listening for requests from client host computers.

-### On all the client Pi's
+### On all the remaining client Pi's

-Before reconnecting any other client Pi’s to the hub/switch check that their network interfaces files are configured to try and get an IP address from a DHCP server.
+Before reconnecting any remaining client Pi’s to the hub/switch check that their `/etc/network/interfaces` files are configured to get an IP address from a DHCP server.
 Enter the following command:

 `sudo nano /etc/network/interfaces`